Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2500 Gold
 - Quarterstaff

-**Puffcap Toxin**: Whenever you heal an ally, their next attack applies grievous wounds to their target.
+**Puffcap Toxin**: Whenever you target an ally with a heal or buff, their next attack applies grievous wounds to their target.

 **Cleansing Wounds**: Whenever you heal a creature that has grievous wounds, you first remove the grievous wounds condition.